timothyvillaraza/Azure-Video-Transcript-RAG-API/readme-draft.txt

 Azure Infra Setup:
     There's a DeployResources project
-    azd something command on DeployResouces/deploy-functions-resources.ps1, would have to set unique names Set environment variables for the function app
+    azd something command on DeployResouces/deploy-functions-resources.ps1, would have to set unique names Set environment variables for the function app (see starting project section)

     Create Postgres DB then add extension from portal side
         - Connect and run SQL query: {SQL QUERY FOR EXTENSION VECTOR HERE}